berkeleybop/berkeleybop.github.io/best_practice.md

     - description should link to an issue "Resolves #1234"
         - otherwise you have to clean up issues manually
     - update description as needed
-    - always look over your PRs
+    - always look over your commits before making a PR
         - are there unexpected changes?
 You should only see YOUR changes
         - Is it adding files unexpectedly?
 Some git clients are eager to do this
         - are some changes not recognizable as yours? **Be careful not to clobber**